CphBusCosSem3/Exercises/SP/SP4/SP-4.md

 Content:

-First line should be your full name,
+* First line should be your full name/class,
 * Next line: the link to your Git-hub repository for ex-1
 * Next line: the link to your Git-hub repository for ex-2
 * Next line: the link to your Git-hub repository for ex-3